 Cardinals back in thick of race for No. 1 draft pick

-TEMPE, Ariz.
-(AP) — The Arizona Cardinals have double-digit losses for the first time since 2012.
+TEMPE, Ariz. — The Arizona Cardinals have double-digit losses for the first time since 2012.

 Just when the Cardinals looked as if they truly had improved — with a win at Green Bay — they fell flat in a 17-3 home loss to the Detroit Lions on Sunday.